laughingman7743/PyAthena/README.rst

     result_set = future.result()
     print(type(result_set.fetchone()[0]))  # <class 'pandas._libs.tslibs.timestamps.Timestamp'>

-As with AsynchronousCursor, you need a query ID to cancel a query.
+As with AsyncCursor, you need a query ID to cancel a query.

 .. code:: python